 The Company accounts for the impairment of long-lived assets and intangible assets, excluding goodwill and other indefinite-lived intangible assets, in accordance with ASC 360, "Property, Plant and Equipment."
 Long-lived assets, excluding goodwill and other indefinite-lived intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or group of assets may not be fully recoverable.
-These events or changes in circumstances may include a significant deterioration in operating results, changes in business plans, or changes in anticipated future cash flows.
+These events or changes in anticipated future cash flows.
 If an impairment indicator is present, the Company evaluates recoverability by a comparison of the carrying amount of the asset or group of assets to future undiscounted net cash flows expected to be generated by the asset or group of assets.
 Assets are grouped at the lowest levels for which there are identifiable cash flows that are largely independent of the cash flows generated by other asset groups.
-If the assets are impaired, the impairment recognized is measured by the amount by which the carrying amount exceeds the fair value of the asset or group of assets.
+If the assets or group of assets.
 Fair value is generally determined by estimates of discounted future cash flows.
 The discount rate used in any estimate of discounted cash flows would be the rate of return for a similar investment of like risk.
 The Company reviewed these long-lived assets during 2021 and 2020 and concluded that no impairment to the carrying value of these assets was required.